mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes

  - Insights has been deprecated for all new instances and for existing servers that upgrade to v8.0.
 See more details in [this forum post](https://forum.mattermost.com/t/proposal-to-revise-our-insights-feature-due-to-known-performance-issues/16212) on why Insights has been deprecated.
- - The Focalboard plugin is now disabled by default and can be enabled in the **System Console > Plugin settings**.
+ - The Focalboard plugin is now disabled by default for all new instances and can be enabled in the **System Console > Plugin settings**.
  - The Channel Export and Apps plugins are now disabled by default.
  - Apps Bar is now enabled by default for on-prem servers. ``ExperimentalSettings.EnableAppBar`` was also renamed to ``ExperimentalSettings.DisableAppBar``.
 See more details at:
    - https://docs.mattermost.com/configure/experimental-configuration-settings.html#disable-app-bar